kayla-manning/election-analysis-2020/posts/shocks.md

 ### The Impact of COVID-19 on the 2020 Election

-The [economic numbers](economy.md) of 2020 reflect the damage of COVID; incorporating economic data into prediction models picks up on some of the 2020 shocks.
-However, voters' emotional responses to certain events of 2020 may exist independent of economic circumstances.
-In this situation, polls should pick up any sort of non-economic reaction by the public.
-Examining COVID-19 metrics, for example, shows that deaths and positive test counts have fairly strong, negative correlations with Donald Trump's approval ratings:[^metrics]
+The [economic numbers](economy.md) of 2020 undoubtedly reflect the damage of COVID; incorporating economic data into predictions helps to account for some of the pandemic-related fallout.
+However, voters' emotional responses to events may exist independent of economic circumstances.
+In this situation, polls should capture how voters process non-economic responses to current events.
+Examining COVID-19 metrics, for example, shows that the COVID death count and increases in positive test counts have fairly strong, negative correlations with Donald Trump's approval ratings:[^metrics]

 ![covid](../figures/shocks/covid_polls.jpg)

-Not surprisingly, public opinion about Donald Trump's handling of the COVID-19 crisis has a moderately strong, positive correlation with his overall polling numbers and the inverse if true for Biden's poll numbers and Trump's COVID approval:
+Not surprisingly, public opinion about Donald Trump's handling of the COVID-19 crisis has a moderately strong, positive correlation with his overall polling numbers and the Biden's poll numbers have a negative correlation with Trump's COVID approval:

 ![covid_approval](../figures/shocks/covid_approval.jpg)

-Since COVID metrics and COVID-specific approval is correlated with metrics already included in my models, incorporating these additional variables into a model would be redundant.
-Rather, polls and economic metrics can serve as a proxy for impact of the shocks of 2020 on the electorate.
+COVID metrics and COVID-specific approval follow the same trends as variables already included in my models, and incorporating correlated variables is redundant.
+Because of this, I will use polls and economic metrics as a proxy for the impact of COVID and other shocks on the electorate.

 ### Modeling with Economic Numbers and Polls, by State

-[Last week's model](turnout.md) was admittedly weak, but a few minor tweaks strengthened the model significantly.
-As I mentioned, fitting a separate model for each state left each model extremely susceptible to overfitting and poor out-of-sample performance.
-To fix this, I made these changes:
+A few minor tweaks to [last week's](turnout.md) imperfect model strengthened it significantly.
+As I mentioned in the previous post, fitting a separate model for each state left each model extremely susceptible to overfitting and poor out-of-sample performance.
+To fix this, I made the following changes:

-* I fit separate models for 3 different categories of states: strong or likely blue states, strong or likely red states, and battleground states,[^categories] with the thinking that these states exhibit similar behavior surrounding elections.
-With this method, I used each state as an individual observation of election outcomes, which substantially increased the sample size of the data when constructing the model.
+* I fit separate models for 3 different categories of states: likely blue states, likely red states, and battleground states,[^categories] with the thinking that voters exhibit similar behavior in elections within their state's group.
+With this method, I used each state as an individual observation of an election, which drastically increased the observed outcomes from which I constructed the model.

-* I cut out several of the predictors from the previous week, making the model much more parsimonious.
-This time, the model predicts the voter turnout for each party using state polling numbers from 2 weeks out, incumbency status, the interaction between incumbency and polls, Q1 GDP growth, that state's Democratic popular vote margin in the previous election, and the change in that state's Black population.
+* With parsimony in mind, I cut out several predictor variables from last week's model.[^parsimony] This new model predicts the voter turnout for each party using state polling numbers from 2 weeks out, the candidate's incumbency status, the interaction between incumbency and polls, national Q1 GDP growth, the previous election's Democratic vote margin in that state, and the change in that state's Black population.

-I maintained the underlying binomial logistic model and varied the turnout as I did before.
-This method yielded much closer and more reasonable predictions for every state:
+I maintained the underlying binomial logistic structure as last week, and I varied the turnout as I did before.
+This method yielded much closer and more reasonable predictions for each state:

 ![map](../figures/shocks/margin_map.jpg)